public final class TimeSeriesDataSpec extends DataSpec implements java.io.Serializable

 specifying hourly temperature data, in Celsius).
 Cannot be

-- defines the period of time that the time-series
+null.datedBreakdown - defines the period of time that the time-series

 data should cover (read more on how this

-- if timeSeriesCalculation
+works).
+Cannot be null.java.lang.NullPointerException - if timeSeriesCalculation or

-.public TimeSeriesCalculation calculation()
+datedBreakdown is null.public TimeSeriesCalculation calculation()

 defines how the time-series data should be calculated.
 For example it